U.S. History: War and American society, the individual experience of combat, technological change and warfare

 In addition, Hamner serves as Editor-in-Chief of the Papers of the War Department 1784-1800, an innovative online archive that recreates the files of the original War Office, destroyed by fire in autumn 1800.
 Mason’s Center for History and New Media has hosted the site, which features a growing index and high-resolution images of more than 45,000 documents from early American history, since 2006.

-Hamner serves as concentration head for the interdisciplinary MA program War and the Military in Society, and is spending the 2015-2016 academic year as a Visiting Professor at the U.S. Army War College in Carlisle, Pennsylvania.
-He received George Mason's Teaching Excellence Award in 2013.
+Hamner is concentration head for the interdisciplinary MA program War and the Military in Society, a graduate program that approaches questions related to peace, war, and security from a variety of disciplinary perspectives.
+From 2014 to 2016 he served as a Visiting Professor at the U.S. Army War College in Carlisle, Pennsylvania.
+Hamner received George Mason's Teaching Excellence Award in 2013.

 HIST 370: War and American Society